 Fit and Feel

-As mentioned, the Studio43 headphones are high quality.
+As mentioned, the Studio43 headphones are of high quality.
 The headphone band is very flexible and exerts a very small amount of pressure on your ears.
 The band doesn’t feel like it would break very easily.

 Most of the force keeping the headphones on your head comes from them resting on top of your head.
 I’ve never really been a fan of over the head headphones because of my thick hair… they tend to irritate my scalp after an hour or so.
 These were no different for me, however, that seems like it would be limited to me in particular.

-My ears didn’t get sweaty or hot, which is another issue I run into with these type of headphones, because they rested so lightly on them and the earphones have an excellent amount of cushion.
+My ears didn’t get sweaty or hot, which is another issue I run into with these types of headphones, because they rested so lightly on them and the earphones have an excellent amount of cushion.
 Overall, they were comfortable.
 I think I’d have a much better go if my hair was much shorter.

-The Studio 43’s multifunctional features steal the spotlight.
+Studio 43’s multifunctional features steal the spotlight.
 Fanstereo succeeded in integrating several commands into a three-button scheme.
 Each one is capable of executing several tasks and is programmed to simplify the learning curve of operation.

 The more advanced features are reserved for the MF button.
 Besides controlling media playback, it allows you to answer/end calls (one press), reject calls (hold down for 2 seconds), and redial (press button twice).
 Holding down the volume buttons simultaneously will initiate a mute mode to silence calls.
 Each volume button raises and lowers sound with a slight tap, plus changes or restarts a song when held down for a few seconds.